reactive/data-client/docs/core/guides/debugging.md

 ![Dev tools diff inspector](/img/devtool-diff.png)

-Here we can see that an entity was inserted as well as new results.
+Here we toggled the 'completed' status of a todo using an [optimistic update](/rest/guides/optimistic-updates).